What makes a diamond beautiful?

 Cut is undoubtedly the most important of the 4C’s to consider.
 A well cut diamond – regardless of its shape – appears more alive with brilliance, catching the light and sparkling brightly as you move your hand.
 If a diamond is cut poorly, it will lack fire, sparkle and brilliance no matter what its size, color and clarity may be.

-The art of diamond cutting has evolved thanks to state-of-the-art technology and innovation.
-The Leo Diamond's modern, patented cut makes it visibly brighter and delivers measurably more brilliance than other diamonds of similar quality and grading.
+The art of diamond cutting has evolved thanks to state-of-the-art technology and innovation. and delivers measurably more brilliance than other diamonds of similar quality and grading.
+The Leo one of the most impactful innovation in diamond cutting in the past 100 years.

 Every Leo Solitaire Engagement Ring and Bridal center diamond is guaranteed to score at least two “VERY HIGH” ratings on the Light Performance Report.